rahulbanik574/my_js/Readme.md

-# Learn js with me within one month!
+# Learn js with me in one month!